archerydwd/blog/README.md

 The part for displaying the comments makes use of the article.comments method which returns all comments that belong to this article.
 We can then loop through them and display them.
 The part that is responsible for getting the correct url is the url action=”comments/create” attribute in the form head.

-Now we need a controller for the comment and an action called create in it, this file lives at: src/controller/blog_comments_controller.erl, insert the following into it:
+Now we need a controller for the comment and an action called 'create', this file lives at: src/controller/blog_comments_controller.erl, insert the following into it:
 ```
 -module(blog_comments_controller, [Req]).
 -compile(export_all).